 “Use professionals.
 I think there’s a lot of low-cost options regarding websites, apps and accessing money.
 So use professionals; use insurance brokers, who have been really helpful to us in the past; an accountant, online software – I use Xero.
 They’ve changed a lot because I use to engage a bookkeeper twice a week and now I do it all myself, so that’s been a really big shift in the business as well.”

-Passing on the reigns
+Passing on the reins

 Julie and Nick have started taking a step back from the day-to-day operations of the business and hope to continue pulling back.
-They’re well supported and encouraged by their children who are keen to step up and continue to grow the business into the 2020s.
+They’re well supported and encouraged by their children who are keen to step up and continue to grow the business into the future.